HollaNotes/pandas-challenge/README.md

 #### **Highest-Performing Schools (by % Overall Passing):**
 Calculations were made to sort the schools by Highest Overall Passing Percent.
-This was done by sorting the schools by the column "% Overall Passing" and viewing the top 5 rows in descending order, as seen below:
+This was done by sorting the schools by the column "% Overall Passing" and viewing the rows in descending order, as seen below:

 ![image](https://github.com/HollaNotes/pandas-challenge/assets/90803907/de3d1098-2bb5-49f9-8bac-f45566bfa7d8)

 #### **Bottom Performing Schools (By % Overall Passing):**
 Calculations were made to sort the schools by Lowest Overall Passing Percent.
-This was done by sorting the schools by the column "% Overall Passing" and viewing the top 5 rows in ascending order, as seen below:
+This was done by sorting the schools by the column "% Overall Passing" and viewing the rows in ascending order, as seen below:

 ![image](https://github.com/HollaNotes/pandas-challenge/assets/90803907/d614584b-9e36-40d8-858d-3ab6d787a206)